re-cinq/green-tips/README.md

  11. Extend your hardware life: Extend your hardware life to reduce your embodied carbon footprint.

  12. Use optimised libraries: Make use of prevalent libraries in your codebase, they've likely been optimised beyond what a single person/team could do.

+ 13. Green IT tip of the day: Extend your hardware life: Extend your hardware life to reduce your embodied carbon footprint.

+ 14. Green IT tip of the day: Make your machines work: Increase machine utilisation to get the most out of a server.
+Energy efficiency isn't linear.